NLarco2721/C-code/README.md

-Thesea re three basic C# movement files usable in the Unity engine.
+These are three basic C# movement files usable in the Unity engine.

 The first file is the InputManager file, which essentially manages general key inputs for character movement.
 It also makes sure that the